Belt Grinders

 Variable speed controllers also had a lot more options and allow you to grind at slower speeds.

 The general advice is not to go lower than 1HP.
-Mine is a 2.2HP so has plenty of beef to it.
+Mine is the tilting 2×72″ with a 2.2HP motor so has plenty of beef to it.